|Flexibility||Distill encourages you to go beyond traditional academic forms. The goal is to best communicate science and serve the reader.|

 Machine learning is a small field and Distill’s editors will inevitably have prior relationships with some authors.
 Such relationships must be disclosed in the review process.

 In order for Distill to be effective in legitimizing non-traditional publishing, it must be perceived as a primary academic publication.
 This means it’s important for Distill to follow typical “dual publication” norms.
 It’s also important for us to avoid the perception that Distill is an “accompanying blog post” for something like an arXiv paper.

 The result is that Distill can only consider articles that are substantially different from those formally published elsewhere, and is cautious of articles informally published elsewhere.
 Below Distill provides guidance for particular cases:

 If you have any concern, please email firstname.lastname@example.org.
 You can also reach out to Distill’s editors or steering committee members individually if that feels more comfortable.

 Distill is still establishing policies and procedures.
-As issues arise we’ll consult with the community and give consideration to the policies of journals we respect (eg. PLOS), the recommendations of the Committee on Publication Ethics, community norms, and the philosophy of the Open Science movement.
+As issues arise, Distill will consult with the community and give consideration to the policies of journals the editorial team respects (eg. PLOS), the recommendations of the Committee on Publication Ethics, community norms, and the philosophy of the Open Science movement.